iapyeh/sshscript/v3a/SSHScript v3 Documents/Basic/dollar.md

 `shell_executable=` chooses the executable used when shell mode is active; it does not by itself force a plain command into shell mode.

+On a local Session, `shell=False` launches the parsed argument vector without a shell.
+On a remote Session, SSHScript safely re-quotes the vector and sends `exec ...` through the SSH server's command shell.
+Operators remain literal arguments rather than user shell syntax, but a server-side shell still participates.

 ## One `$` replaces former `$$`